 The institution also offers a variety of information to employees and to the Department of Education.
 In this document, all will know the information that has to be provided, as well as the ways in which the school provides the information.
 Some of the information that is required to be provided may not be information maintained by the Financial Aid Office.
 It is the entire school’s responsibility to ensure that all program laws and regulations are followed.

 Our school administrators work together to ensure that all consumer information is properly prepared and provided to students, families, and employees.
-According on the structure of our school, the following offices may be involved:

 Our school supported on FSA Assessments Consumer Document introduces students, parents, and employees to a description of how and when the information is provided.